Hybrid Fracton Phases: Parent Orders for Liquid and Non-Liquid Quantum Phases: Introduction

 In this work, we answer this question directly, by proposing a family of \emph{hybrid} fracton orders, which host both the exotic excitations of a fracton phase, as well as the point- and loop-like excitations that appear in a \TQFT.
 Within these hybrid phases, the two kinds of excitations have non-trivial mutual statistics and fusion rules -- i.e. collections of excitations native to the fracton order can fuse into excitations of the quantum liquid order and vice versa -- so that the hybrid phase is truly distinct from a tensor product of the two orders.
 These hybrid orders further serve as clear parent phases for both conventional three-dimensional topological orders and Type I or Type II fracton orders, since they can realize either order after undergoing a phase transition in which an appropriate set of gapped excitations condense.
 After introducing a framework for understanding the emergence of these orders, we concretely characterize certain hybrid ordered phases through a series of exactly solvable models, which provide a theoretical toolbox to determine the topological data -- including fusion, braiding, and the mobilities of excitations -- in full detail.

 A number of outstanding questions about these phases that we introduce, and their generalizations, remain to be addressed.
 First, it remains to be understood whether hybrid fracton phases can fit into the existing framework of foliated fracton orders.
 For example, can a two-dimensional topological order be ``exfoliated" from Type I hybrid fracton models?
 This would also clarify their entanglement renormalization group flow, which exhibits dramatically different behaviors between liquid and non-liquid phases \cite{Haah14,DuaSarkarWillamsonCheng20}.
 Whether hybrid fracton phases can quantitatively improve upon the performance of existing quantum memories based on Type II fracton orders \cite{BravyiHaah2013} also remains to be studied.
-Finally, a field-theoretic understanding of such orders could shed light on the universal properties of these states at low energies, other proximate phases, and other hybridizations of liquid and non-liquid orders that are possible.
-We hope to address this last question in future work \cite{TJV2}.
+Furthermore, a field-theoretic understanding of such orders could shed light on the universal properties of these states at low energies, other proximate phases, and other hybridizations of liquid and non-liquid orders that are possible.
+One such construction has been recently realized in Ref. \onlinecite{HsinSlagle21}.
+We note that a systematic study of more general hybrid fracton orders, which also yield non-Abelian fracton excitations, have been presented in recent follow-up work \cite{TJV2}.

 {\bf \emph{Summary of Main Results: }}We now provide a detailed summary of our main results, and an outline of this work.

 To illustrate the properties of hybrid fracton orders, we introduce four exactly solvable models of these hybrid phases, in increasing levels of complexity.
 All of the models introduced can be thought of as a hybrid of a (liquid) $\ZZ_2$ toric code in three dimensions, and a (non-liquid) $\ZZ_2$ fracton model, due to the fact that the hybrid order hosts both the gapped excitations of the toric code, as well as the exotic excitations of the fracton order.
 In fact, the hybrid orders we introduce have the same ground state degeneracy as the tensor product of the two orders on the three-torus.
 Nevertheless, the hybrid phases differ from a trivial tensor product due to the non-trivial fusion and braiding of the gapped excitations.